 “It is indescribable how it felt to win those awards”, says Michael.
 “It made me more determined to keeping doing what I love to do!”

-“Bryan King was very helpful when I would break a part of my prosthesis that was made by another company”, says Michael.
-“After several incidents, Bryan spoke with my parents and asked if he could come up with a plan for a more suitable prosthetic that would fit my very active lifestyle.
-Bryan is very understanding of my situation and very flexible to see me any time I’m having an issue.
+“My prosthetist was very helpful when I would break a part of my prosthesis that was made by another company”, says Michael.
+“After several incidents, he spoke with my parents and asked if he could come up with a plan for a more suitable prosthetic that would fit my very active lifestyle.
+He was very understanding of my situation and very flexible to see me any time I’m having an issue.
 He’s an all around great guy and I love having him there for me”.

 “To me, I don’t notice a difference wrestling as an amputee”, stated Michael.
 “I don’t feel that I have a disadvantage or advantage either way.
 I compensate by leveraging my upper body.
 When life gives you a challenge, show everyone you have the strength to overcome it.
 Some people may look at me like I’m at a disadvantage, but I look at it like I can and will do anything everyone else does.
 I’ve never let being an amputee stop me from trying something.
 Always surround yourself with a good family and friend support team and you will be anything you strive to be.
 Go big or go home.
 Plan as though you will live forever, live as though you will die tomorrow”.

 Photos courtesy of Chuck Bennett/VYPE Magazine (Central Indiana)